 - Does the equipment require any home modification to support its use, such as additional electrical power?

-For a free in-home care assessment, call Live Free Home Health Care today.
+For a free in-home care assessment, call Live Free Home Health Care, a leader in home care in Concord, NH and nearby areas.
 Besides offering traditional home care services, we can make recommendations for assistive devices, supplies and equipment, arrange for order and delivery and answer all of your home care equipment questions.

 Sources: AgingCare, eHow, United Hospital Fund: Next Step in Care